cloudbeds/CB-API-TinyPointOfSale.Android.iOS/README.md

 # CB-API-TinyPointOfSale-Mobile-Devices-App
 This project contains sample code (C#) for an application demonstrating how to use the APIs needed for a Point of Sale application that integrates with Cloudbeds.
 The application is targeted at Android and iOS platforms and written in C#.
 The application uses the Xamarin mobile app framework which can be installed on top of Visual Studio.

-1. To use this application you will need to FIRST use the **CB-API-Explorer** (https://github.com/cloudbeds/CB-API-Explorer) sample to create 2 XML files: (1) An Application-Scecrets file containing the application id and secret.
+1. To use this application you will need to FIRST use the **CB-API-Explorer** (https://github.com/cloudbeds/CB-API-Explorer) sample to create 2 XML files: (1) An Application-Secrets file containing the application id and secret.
 (2) A Session-Tokens file that contains the access tokens (i.e. secrets) this application uses to log into your Cloudbeds property:

     i.
 Load the CB-API-Explorer sample and run it